jonclayden/mmand/README.md

 ![Connected components of fan
 image](http://www.clayden.org/files/mmand/fan_components.png)

-As we might expect, the largest components (which label only the "on" areas of the image) correspond to (most of) the ring of fan blades, and the bright part of the central hub.
-This is a useful tool for "segmentation", or dividing an image into coherent areas.
+As we might expect, the largest components—which label only the "on" areas of the image—correspond to (most of) the ring of fan blades, and the bright part of the central hub.

+This is can be a useful tool for "segmentation", or dividing an image into coherent areas.

 ## Resampling